Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I populated it with "Less Annoying Slower Vultures" (disabled) just as a reference.
 ![image](https://github.com/user-attachments/assets/be21bd28-f205-4aed-86c0-47625c72cf46)

-Unsupported Smorgasbord Mods
+---

+### **Unsupported Smorgasbord Mods**

 If you feel like putting them back into your own game, and are willing to troubleshoot, have at it.

 The following mods were removed because I am trying to reduce Warnings and "tolerable" Errors on the list to make it easier for me to troubleshoot.

 If you are willing to troubleshoot things YOURSELF, you can add them back into your own game.

 "Telric's Decorations"

 "Flogi's Perk mods"

 "Flogi's Quest Mod"

 "DoubleBlundy's Bounty Quests"

 "Trader Quest Addendum"

 "Blood Moon Loot Bags"

 "Wandering Horde Loot Bags"

 "Telric's Compact Health Bar"

 "TWD POI Pack" Ignorant users kept saying my ModList had messed up textures and RWG issues... it kept being these POIs.

 "Random zombie idle movement speed"

 "Beefy Hordes by GR" WalkerSim is superior.

 "Stack Increaser suite" Just back to the one from StallionsDen... want more, add them yourself.

 "OCB Pretty Grass" These worked fine, but I prefer BetterBiomes.

 "OCB More Flowers and Plants" These worked fine, but I prefer BetterBiomes.

 Here are some popular off-site (not included in the list) mods that were (and might still be) compatible with this ModList if you want to add them to your own game: